-The following questions are a tool to help understand if a proposed project for new additions is likely to be consistent with the new additions and alterations guidelines.
+The following questions are a tool given to help understand if a proposed project for new additions is likely to be consistent with new additions and alterations guidelines.
 If all answers are "yes" the new proposed addition probably meets the preceding guidelines.

 These questions are not intended to create a final determination of a project.

-- 1. Is the proposed addition the only and last resource on the site to accommodate the minimum space for the proposed use? - 2.
-Does the proposed addition require minimal or no destruction and or obstruction of character defining elements of the existing building? - 3.
-Is the new addition differentiated from the existing building while not reading as part of the original structure, but respects its context? - 4.
+- 1. Is the proposed addition the only and last resource on the site to accommodate the minimal space for the new proposed use? - 2.
+Does the proposed addition require minimal destruction and or obstruction of character defining elements of the existing building?

+- 3. Is the new addition differentiated from the existing building and does not read as part of the original structure and does not mimic existing elevations? - 4.
 Is the proposed addition not visible from any streets or lane and located in a least conspicuous side of an existing building? - 5.
-Is the proposed addition designed in a manner that if removed in the future, the essence and character defining features of the original building are not destroyed? - 6.
-Is the proposed addition compatible with the scale, massing, proportions and height of the original building and surrounding structures? - 7.
+Is the proposed addition design in a manner that if removed in a future the essence and character defining features of the original building are not disguised? - 6.
+Is the new proposed addition compatible with the scale, massing, proportions and height of the original building and surrounding structures? - 7.
 Does the introduction of the proposed addition still preserve the original building's form and proportions? - 8.
-Is the new addition subordinate to the original building?
-Are the selected materials, textures, and colors compatible with the original building and adjacent structures?

-- 9. Does the new addition respect and preserve the original building form, including but not limited to rooflines, walls and protruded architectural elements? - 10.
-The new addition does not drastically change the original building and its site, and it does not overpower the original building or any adjacent structures?
+Is the new addition subordinated to the original building?
+Does the selected materials, textures and colors do not outcast the original building and adjacent structures? - 9.
+Does the new addition respect and preserve the original building form, including but not limited to rooflines, walls and protruded architectural elements? - 10.
+Does the new addition not drastically change the original building and its site, or it does not overpower the original building any adjacent structures?